 Brand Cannibalization: Are You Eating Into Your Own Market?

-Companies sometimes deliberately target their own markets in the hope of securing larger shares.
+Companies sometimes deliberately target their own markets in the hope of securing a larger portion of the company's market share.

 Do you need help with your brand strategy, product strategy, positioning or other branding services?